iameskay/Over-Under-7/README.md

 # Over-Under-7
-Simple die game requiring user to bet on the value of two die.
+Simple game requiring user to bet on the value of two die.